 - Magento vs Drupal

-*Tip: If you want to know everything about Magento, let’s explore this useful article HERE.
+*Tip: If you want to know more B2B eCommerce platforms, let’s explore this useful article HERE.

 Pricing & Hosting cost

 The expenses of a platform and hosting price are the first thing we bring up into considerations.
 Both Shopify and Magento are suitable for small to medium-size businesses in terms of expense, very reasonable, and affordable.

 From my experience, with stores that sell simple products usually fashion and cosmetic & beauty products, I recommend my clients to use a $79/month Shopify plan or $299/month Advanced plan.
 It depends on how extensive their inventory and the number of staff needed are.

 Shopify is a hosted platform, so you don’t need to care much about hosting, speed, and maintenance problems.
 A domain can cost you from just a few bucks to a few hundred dollars a year, but normally you need to pay $10 to $30 per year for the domain.
 You will need a theme to make your store looks better.

 The total cost is very cheap, from $400 to $3600.
 You can do all of this by yourself, not a single line of code needed.
 Shopify brings you a simple but still lovely website store.
 Very friendly and easy to do.

 SEE how Shopify development costs are broken down into categories for exact calculation.